microsoft/azure-pipelines-tasks/Tasks/DeployVisualStudioTestAgent/README.md

 - .NET 4.5 on Windows7 Sp2 or Windows 2K8R2
 - Test machines should have PSRemoting enabled (run 'Enable-PSRemoting' on Windows Powershell)

+### Windows Remote Management (WinRM) Setup for On-premises Physical or Virtual Machines

+This task uses the [Windows Remote Management](https://msdn.microsoft.com/en-us/library/aa384426.aspx) (WinRM) to access domain-joined or workgroup, on-premises physical or virtual machines.

+To easily **setup WinRM** on the **host machines** follow the directions for [domain-joined machines](https://www.visualstudio.com/en-us/docs/release/examples/other-servers/net-to-vm) or the [workgroup machines](https://www.visualstudio.com/en-us/docs/release/examples/other-servers/net-to-workgroup-vm).

+### Windows Remote Management (WinRM) Setup for Azure Virtual Machines

+- Azure virtual machines only work with the WinRM HTTPS protocol.
+When creating [classic](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial-classic-portal/) virtual machine from the new Azure portal(https://portal.azure.com/) or the classic Azure portal(https://manage.windowsazure.com/), the virtual machine is already setup for WinRM HTTPS, with the default port 5986 already open in Firewall, and a self-signed certificate installed on the machine.
+These virtual machines can be directly added to the WinRM - IIS Web App Management task, with the WinRM protocol selected as HTTPS, and the Test Certificate option selected.
+Selecting the Test Certificate option means that the certificate is a self-signed certificate, and the automation agent will skip validating the authenticity of the machine's certificate from a trusted certification authority.
+- The existing [classic](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-tutorial-classic-portal/) virtual machines can be also selected using the [Azure Resource Group Deployment](https://github.com/Microsoft/vso-agent-tasks/tree/master/Tasks/DeployAzureResourceGroup) task.
+- If a [resource group](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-hero-tutorial/) has been created in the Azure Portal(https://portal.azure.com/), then it needs to be setup for the WinRM HTTPS protocol.
+The steps listed in the section above should be used to setup the WinRM HTTPS on them.
+- To dynamically deploy Azure resource groups with virtual machines in them use the [Azure Resource Group Deployment](https://github.com/Microsoft/vso-agent-tasks/tree/master/Tasks/DeployAzureResourceGroup) task.
+The task has a checkbox titled - **Enable Deployment Pre-requisites**.
+Select this option to setup the WinRM HTTPS protocol on the virtual machines, and to open the 5986 port in the Firewall, and to install the test certificate.
+After this the virtual machines.
+The virtual machines are then ready for use in the deployment task.

 ###The different parameters of the task are explained below:

 - **Machines:** Required Field.
 Provide the comma seperated list of machine names or "Azure Resource Group / Test Machine Group" name or Variable name containing the list of machines on which the Test Agent should be deployed.